f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 (https://www.owasp.org/index.php/OWASP_Top_Ten_Cheat_Sheet), and also
 touches other top ten list items, including XSS, security misconfiguration, sensitive data exposure, and cross site request forgery.

 So why do we use cookies if they’re so easy to get wrong?
-Well, as it turns out, HTTP as a “stateless” protocol doesn’t provide its own session management mechanism, so cookies are basically the best and potentially only way to maintain information about a user session across multiple HTTP requests and responses.
+Well, as it turns out, HTTP as a “stateless” protocol doesn’t provide its own session management mechanism.
+So cookies are basically the best and potentially the only way to maintain information about a user session across multiple HTTP requests and responses.
 Too often, however, applications employ mixed content (HTTP and HTTPS in the same application), or worse, store too much information in that cookie.

-If an HTTP cookie is being used to maintain an authentication application session, it’s always best practice to encrypt every part of that application.
-And it is never best practice to store anything more than an identifier (some seemingly random and unpredictable blob of characters) in a cookie.
+If an HTTP cookie is being used to maintain an authentication application session, it’s always a best practice to encrypt every part of that application.
+And it is never a best practice to store anything more than an identifier (some seemingly random and unpredictable blob of characters) in a cookie.

 There are two built-in mechanisms defined in RFC 6265 that can help.
 But first, let’s first understand what an HTTP cookie is.
 An HTTP cookie is essentially an HTTP header that is sent from the server to the client, and then sent back to the server in each and every subsequent request.
-To send a cookie, the server will format the header like this:
+To send a cookie, the server will format the header as given below:

 ``Set-Cookie: foo=bar; path=/; domain=domain.com; expires=Sat, 02 May 2009 23:38:35 GMT``